business4s/workflows4s/website/docs/index.md

 and different parts of the workflow can use different errors.
 In this example, we use just one.
 All errors will be visible in type signatures.

-Now that we have it covered, we can plug state and events into our context and start defining the steps.
+Now that we have it covered,
+we can plug state and events into our context
+(that will replace `DraftWorkflowContext` we used initially) and start defining the steps.
 <!-- @formatter:off -->
 ```scala file=./main/scala/workflows4s/example/docs/pullrequest/PullRequestWorkflow.scala start=start_context end=end_context
 ```